GorbulasDev/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

 Transaction speed
 -----------------

-In a blockchain based digital currency, every batch of transactions has to propagate through all the participants of the blockchain network.
-As a means of avoiding money `double spending
+In a blockchain-based digital currency, every batch of transactions has to propagate through all the participants of the blockchain network.
+As a means of avoiding money `double-spending
 <https://en.wikipedia.org/wiki/Double-spending>`_, participants in the
-blockchain network have to perform expensive `proof of work
+blockchain network have to perform expensive `proof-of-work
 <https://en.wikipedia.org/wiki/Proof_of_work>`_ and achieve global consensus
 over the new state of the blockchain.